SugarcaneDefender/z-waif/README.md

 If you need help / assistance, please submit a GitHub issue, or feel free to email me for this project at zwaif77@gmail.com

+Z-Waif has [a basic website](https://zwaif.neocities.org/) that you can visit.
+I am also working on making a Discord at the moment.

 ## Diaspora
 #### The Original:
 [TumblerWarren/Virtual_Avatar_ChatBot](https://github.com/TumblerWarren/Virtual_Avatar_ChatBot), this is the original project that this code is spun-off of.
 Full credit to that project - it provided the skeleton for the many advancements now in place.
 It has more of a focus on non-local AI, if that is what you need.